xaviervia/washington/README.md

 washington([
   {
-    it: 'gives back 2 when adding 1 and 1',
+    it: 'returns 2 when adding 1 and 1',
     when: check => check(1 + 1),
     shouldEqual: 2
   },
   {
-    it: 'gives back 4 when adding 2 and 2',
+    it: 'returns 4 when adding 2 and 2',
     when: check => check(2 + 2),
     shouldEqual: 4
   }